jrochkind/attr_json/README.md

 end
 ```

-You can treat these as if they were attributes; they have type-casting behavior
-very much like ordinary ActiveRecord values -- even the arrays.
-Setting a value
+These attributes have type-casting behavior very much like ordinary ActiveRecord values.
-will automatically cast it.

 ```ruby
 model = MyModel.new